 It is the sole and express purpose of this policy to protect the health and lives of workers.
-Failure of any employee to follow the County safety procedures, departmental safety procedures or law will not be tolerated.
+Failure of any employee to follow the County safety procedures, departmental safety procedures or law should not be tolerated.
 The following actions may negatively impact employee evaluations and could result in disciplinary action:

-- Failure of an employee to report all accidents/incidents within 24 hours of the accident/incident. - Failure of a supervisor to investigate a reported accident or hazard within three working days of the accident/incident. - Failure of a Supervisor to implement safety committee recommendations in a timely fashion. - Failure of employee to use safety equipment provided - Actions of the employee to create an unsafe or dangerous situation for himself and those working around him/her and the general public or patron by any action. - Failure to provide (supervisors) or attend (employees) monthly training sessions. - One may also refer to the Davison County Policy and Procedure Manual.
+Failure of an employee to report accidents/incidents within 24 hours of the accident/incident.

+- Failure of a Supervisor to investigate a reported accident or hazard within three working days of the accident/incident. - Failure of a Supervisor to implement safety committee recommendations in a timely fashion. - Failure of employee to use safety equipment provided. - Actions of the employee to create an unsafe or dangerous situation for himself and those working around him/her and the public or patron by any action. - Failure to attend monthly training sessions. - One may also refer to the Davison County Employee Resource Guide.